ajeetraina/docker-nodejs-mcp-agent/README.md

 ## Configuration

-By default, this project uses Docker Model Runner to handle LLM inference locally — no internet connection or external API key is required.
+By default, this project uses Docker Model Runner to handle LLM inference locally — after initial setup, no external API keys are required.
+The agent can operate offline for basic AI responses, though web search features require internet connectivity.

 ### Environment Variables used in this example